-CURRENT LAND HOLDINGS BY GEOGRAPHY 2021 North 6.796 plots Central 8,165 plots strategically important forward land holdings during the year, closing the year with forward land holdings of 37,800 plots (2021: 34,400 plots).
+CURRENT LAND HOLDINGS BY GEOGRAPHY 2021 North 6.796 plots

+3% due to the increased net cash.
+Our Forward land is also important to us return on capital employed increased and we purchased a number of strategically important forward land holdings during the year, closing the year with forward land holdings of 37,800 plots (2021: 34,400 plots).
 Approximately 27% of our current land holding additions in FY22 came from our forward land holdings.
 This is lower than the prior year due to the time taken to secure implementable planning permissions (2021: 43%).